 More salmon recipes

-If you’ve tried this rosemary salmon recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this rosemary salmon recipe, let us know how you got on in the comments below.

-- Place the salmon fillets on a baking sheet.
+- Place 240 g Salmon fillet fillets on a baking sheet.

-- Put in a preheated oven at 200C and bake for around 15 minutes.
+- Put into the oven and bake for around 15 minutes.

 - To add a bit of sweetness to this, mix a tablespoon of honey in to the rosemary, lemon and garlic.